-"Wait ye upon me, saith the Lord, until the Day that I rise up to the prey; for My determination is to gather the nations, that I may assemble the Kingdoms, to pour upon them Mine indignation, even all My flerce anger; for all the earth shall be devoured with the fire of My jealousy."
+"Wait ye upon me, saith the Lord, until the Day that I rise up to the prey; for My determination is to gather the nations, that I may assemble the Kingdoms, to pour upon them Mine indignation, even all My fierce anger; for all the earth shall be devoured with the fire of My jealousy."
 (Zephaniah 3:8.)
 Here we have the purgatorial fire with which the New Dispensation will be ushered in.

+My jealousy."
+(Zephaniah 3:8.)
+Here we have the purgatorial fire with which the New Dispensation will be ushered in.
 It will be on earth, and not in some unknown place-neither in the interior of the earth, nor beyond the bounds of time and space."
 It will be purgatorial in the sense that it will be under the supervision of the Lord, with a view to bringing a blessing to mankind out of that trouble.

-That a blest will come out of it is indicated b' the sentence following, which tells wast amid the severity of the trouble God will grant grace and mercy and blessing.
+That a blessing will come out of it is indicated by the sentence following which tells that amid the severity of the trouble God will grant grace and mercy and blessing.
 "Then will I turn unto the people a pure Message, that they may all call upon the name of the Lord, to serve Him with one consent."
 (Zephaniah 3:9.)
-Thus we have another evidence that this is purgatorial or symbolical fire or trouble, and not literal fire, otherwise no people would be left to whom the pure Message could be given.
+Thus we have another evidence that this is purgatorial or symbolical fire or trouble, and not literal fire otherwise no people would be ieft to whom the pure Message could be given.
 But God's intention is that all mankind, living and dead, shall come to a knowledge of the Truth, for Christ Jesus by the grace of God "tasted death for every man."
-(Continued on 2d page, 2d column.)